nostripledev/node-cgi/README.md

 # node-cgi

-Node as CGI-module.
-Proof of concept, don't use in production.
+    Node as CGI-module. # PoC, don't use in production.

 ## Example